Common Plant Diseases:

 - Don’t apply too many nitrogen fertilizers.

 - which can cause high vegetation which can encourage this rust disease.

 Common Plant Diseases – Wilts:

 Causes of Wilt Disease: Generally, plants/trees/shrubs get wilt in case of water stress.
-Permanent wilting is caused by fungi when it attacks plant’s water conduct system.
+Permanent wilting is caused by fungi when it attacks the plant’s water conduct system.
 Wilt disease affects the vascular system of plants.
-Mostly the symptoms of wilt are same as blights.
+Mostly the symptoms of wilt are the same as blights.

 Types of Wilts: Stewart’s Wilt, Verticillium Wilt, and Fusarium Wilt.

 Symptoms of Wilt Disease: The affected plants with wilt may turn yellow and ultimately die.

 Wilt Affected Plants: Both Indoor and Outdoor plants are affected.
 Most of the flower plants, vegetable plants, fruit plants, and ornamental plants.